-If you’re looking to travel this summer—but don’t want to get on a plane or bus—then a road trip may be your best bet.
-Traveling by car allows you to explore new places while also limiting exposure to new people, and with the roads opened up in front of you, there’s no limit to where you can go or how long your trip can last.
+If you’re looking to travel this summer and fall—but don’t want to get on a plane or bus—then a road trip may be your best bet.
+Traveling by car allows you to explore new places at your own pace, and with the roads opened up in front of you, there’s no limit to where you can go or how long your trip can last.

 Buy it: Amazon